Music And Its Effects

 The heart beats faster and stronger so that blood circulates through the muscles at a higher rate.
 Blood sugar is released from storage in the liver into the blood stream where it will be available to supply muscles with energy.

-The function of Parasympathetic nerve system is opposite to the sympathetic system: "It widens the veins, releases noradrenalin hormones and generally retards activities.”
+The function of Parasympathetic nerves system is opposite to the sympathetic system "It widens the veins, releases noradrenalin hormones and generally retards activities.

 Some actions or movements outside human body can adversely affect the natural equilibrium of these two systems.
 One of those things is music.